SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson Redbee EPG.md

 The following settings must be configured:

-- **Server Address:** The IP address or URL of the directory on the server where the EPG XML files are stored.Note: For FTP, "ftp://" must be added to the beginning of the address.
+- **Server Address:** The IP address or URL of the directory on the server where the EPG XML files are stored.
+  Note: For FTP, "ftp://" must be added to the beginning of the address.
 For SMB, the address must start with "\\".
 For example:

 - <ftp://11.12.13.14/path/to/epg/files>
   - [\\path\to\epg\files](file://///path/to/epg/files)